miguelazue/insurance-cross-selling/README.md

 # Binary Classification of Insurance Cross Selling

-The project is is part of the competition Kaggle Playground Series - Season 4, Episode 7.
-This repository contains the notebooks for exploring the dataset and building machine learning models for a binary classification problem related to insurance cross-selling.
+This repository contains the notebooks for exploring the dataset and the notebooks for building machine learning models for the binary classification problem related to insurance cross-selling.
+The models are used for the Kaggle competition "Playground Series - Season 4, Episode 7".

 ## Table of Contents
  - Overview